danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 This sample code is only focused on the methods under `p5.AudioIn()`, which is to read the Amplitude (volume level) of the input source with the return value between 0 to 1.0 by using the method `getLevel()`.

 A new function `map()` is introduced to map a number from one range to another.
 Since the return of the volume is range between 0 to 1.0, but this actual number will not make a significant different in terms of the size of the button.
-As such, the range of the audio input will then map to the size range of the button.
+As such, the range of the audio input will then map to the size range of the button dynamically and on-the-fly.

 ## 4.7 Face Tracker